Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 This is an obtuse example, but it demonstrates the point.
 There are underlying mechanisms that likely do a reasonable job of explaining ticket sales.
 We didn't even cover bottom-up forecasting elements such as marketing efforts!

 The point of this section should now be clear.
-Performance is dictated by any number of factors.
+Performance is dictated by many factors.
 Some are within your control, some are not.
 Running a team is similar to running a hedge fund.
 Sometimes it's up, sometimes it's down.
 However, you need to understand why it's up or down so that you can make smarter decisions.
 Bad KPIs don't help you make smarter decisions.
 Leveraging appropriate KPIs has many salutary impacts and good analytics always looks for the underlying mechanism at work.

 ## Why do people buy tickets to sporting events?